slimrivermoi/slimrivermoi/README.md

 # About Me 👋
-I learned C++, Java, HTML and VB back in the late 90s (I forgot them all) and started a Python course in Udemy 2 months ago, boy how things have changed for the better now (as faster!)🤯!
+I learned C++, Java, HTML and VB back in the late 90s (I forgot them all) and started a Python course in Udemy not long ago, boy how things have changed for the better now (as faster!)🤯!

 - 🌱 I am learning **Python**.
 I would like to learn Javascript, web development and Machine Learning.
 - 💪 My strengths: I want to use my rich experience in HR and change management.